mplze/Magento/README.md

-# Magento
-Microsoft Dynamics Business Central intrigration with Magento
+# Microsoft Dynamics Business Central integration with Magento

-This code wll explan how intrgreafe Microsoft dynamics bussiness centrel with Magento website
+This code will explain how integrate Microsoft dynamics business central with Magento website

+In this REPO have implemented
+Download Item Master
+Download Inventory
+Download Order and Order Line

 #dynamics #microsoftdynamics #magento